Saturday, January 10, 2015

 As I stated in a previous blog, this debate of what exactly, "in the image of God" means has gone on for millennia.
 But major denominations of today have concluded the question.
 "There is but one only living and true God, everlasting, without body, parts, or passions."
 (Protestant wording of the Anglican 39 articles, 1563.)
 "God is without body, parts, or passions."
 (From the Presbyterian confession of faith.)

 Any Christian must admit that Jesus himself was born, was an infant, grew as a child, and eventually died.
 He experienced life just like a man.
 In later chapters of the Old Testament we see that God gets angry, is joyful, is merciful and forgiving, demands obedience, grants blessings, and allows justice its natural course.
 Of course in the New Testament we read of the many man-like passions of Jesus.
 Often we hear of God’s body parts—his eyes, ears, hands and feet.
 We can easily see from simple scripture that the confessions and creeds got it wrong—God indeed does have a body, as well as parts, and passion.
+This fact is brought out again and again in ancient extra biblical religious texts.
 Else how can He love, have empathy, or even weep?
 If we take scripture at its word and agree that God is a man, albeit a glorified and perfected man, this simple, yet profound idea takes us light years toward knowing God.
 To me this indeed seems to be a God that we can get to know!

 One key Biblical occurrence in this matter has yet to be adequately answered by trinitarians.
 When Jesus was resurrected, He appeared to many.
 He went to great pains to both show and tell them He was not a spirit, but was in fact a physical body, "A spirit hath not flesh and bones as ye see me have."
 (Luke 24: 39) He even ate some food in front of them.
 So if He is only a spirit, what happened to this resurrected body?